-How to respond to gaslighting at work
+How to deal with gaslighting at work

-Start with training leadership (and yourself) about the different forms of emotional abuse, including gaslighting.
+Start with training leadership (and yourself) about different forms of emotional abuse, including gaslighting.
 Learn to understand the signs of gaslighting and create zero tolerance policies to deter the behavior.
 And when it does happen, remove the perpetrator from the company immediately.

-Document everything, including emails, meeting memos, and conversations
+- Document everything, including emails, meeting memos, and conversations

-Ask co-workers if they’re having the same experience
+- Ask co-workers if they’re having the same experience

-Talk to human resources and see if their colleague or manager’s behaviors go against company policies
+- Talk to human resources and see if their colleague or manager’s behaviors go against company policies

-Going forward, keep a watchful eye on team leaders.
+Continue to keep a watchful eye on team leaders.
 When you notice management excluding employees or showing toxic behaviors, intervene immediately.

 To avoid toxic offices, TEDx speaker and workplace expert Bonnie Low-Kramen advises building your company and talent pipeline mindfully.
 "Hire smart and slow.
 Surround yourself with people who understand your mission and goals and match your pace and work style.
 Set clear expectations for your team and be transparent with them about how you operate."